'Bigg Boss OTT 2': Falaq Naaz And Jad Hadid Shown The Exit

 Falaq made her acting debut with a cameo in the comedy series ‘Taarak Mehta Ka Ooltah Chashmah’.
 She then played the role of Lakshmi and Sita in ‘Devon Ke Dev…Mahadev’ and ‘Sasural Simar Ka.
 She is the sister of actors Shafaq Naaz and Sheezan Khan.

-Jad Hadid, is a famous Model, who was born on January 10, 1986, in Lebanon.
-He is one of the richest Lebanon-born model.
+Jad Hadid is a famous Model, who was born on January 10, 1986, in Lebanon.
+He is one of the richest Lebanon-born models.
 He is also an actor who appeared in the 2011 drama ‘Out Loud’.
 He is a motorcycle enthusiast who was seen riding his Kawasaki Z1000.

 After chatter about him leaving the hosting duties, Bollywood star Salman Khan put all speculation at rest after appearing in the Weekend Ka Vaar episode, where he was seen schooling Jiya for putting detergent into Elvish’s water.